r-lib/covr/README.md

 # Exclusions #

-`covr` supports a couple of different ways of excluding some or all of a file.
+`covr` supports a few of different ways of excluding some or all of a file.

+## .covrignore file ##

+A `.covrignore` file located in your package's root directory can be used to exclude files or directories.

+The lines in the `.covrignore` file are interpreted as a list of file globs to ignore.
+It uses the globbing rules in `Sys.glob()`.
+Any directories listed will ignore all the files in the directory.

+Alternative locations for the file can be set by the environment variable `COVR_COVRIGNORE` or the R option `covr.covrignore`.

+The `.covrignore` file should be added to your `.RBuildignore` file unless you want to distribute it with your package.
+If so it can be added to `inst/.covrignore` instead.

 ## Function Exclusions ##
 The `function_exclusions` argument to `package_coverage()` can be used to